 The Fiddlehead accepts unsolicited works of fiction, creative nonfiction, and poetry (including translations into English).
 They also publish reviews and some other creative works such as excerpts of plays.
 Submissions are accepted at any time via mail or during two Submittable reading periods, with an acceptance rate of around 1-2%.
 Short fiction and creative nonfiction should be a maximum of 6000 words.
 Up to 6 poems may be submitted at one time.
 Pay is $60CAD per page, with reviews paid at $40 per page.

 The Malahat Review accepts poetry, fiction, and creative nonfiction submissions from writers at all levels of their careers.
-Poets should submit 3-5 poems up to 6 pages maximum.
+Poets should submit 3-5 poems up to 10 pages maximum.
 They accept flash fiction up to 750 words as well as other short fiction up to 8000 words.
-Creative nonfiction can run up to 4500 words and cover any subject matter including personal essays, memoirs, narrative nonfiction, social commentary, travel writing, historical accounts, and biographies.
-Payment is $65CAD per published page.
-Their Publishing Tips column pays a $50 honorarium for submissions up to 750 words.
+Creative nonfiction can run up to 5000 words and cover any subject matter including personal essays, memoirs, travel writing, historical accounts, and biographies.
+Payment is $70CAD per published page.

 The Threepenny Review accepts critical articles dealing with books, film, theater, and art exhibits(1200-2500 words), Table Talk items (1000 words or less), stories and memoirs (4000 words or less), and poetry (100 lines or less).
 They pay $400 per story or article, and $200 per poem or Table Talk piece.